JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

 ### Constructing Row by Row
-It is possible to construct a `DataFrame` row by row.
+It is also possible to construct a `DataFrame` row by row.

-First an dataframe with empty columns is constructed:
+First a `DataFrame` with empty columns is constructed:

 ```jldoctest dataframe
 julia> df = DataFrame(A = Int[], B = String[])